pigoz/mplayer2/DOCS/man/en/mplayer.rst

     Tells MPlayer not to discard TS packets reported as broken in the stream.
     Sometimes needed to play corrupted MPEG-TS files.

---tsprobe=<byte position>
+--tsprobe=<bytecount>
     When playing an MPEG-TS stream, this option lets you specify how many bytes in the stream you want MPlayer to search for the desired audio and video IDs.

 --tsprog=<1-65534>
     When playing an MPEG-TS stream, you can specify with this option which